Microsoft Azure Devops

 - Azure Artifacts (Artifact Storage)

-In this article, we will look at how to configure self-hosted agents to be utilized in an Azure pipeline.
+In this article, we will look at how to configure self-hosted Azure agents to be used in a pipeline.

 (New to Azure DevOps?
 Start with our beginner’s guide.)

-While it may seem a bit strange to utilize a self-hosted agent with a cloud-based service, there are some significant benefits of opting to go with a self-hosted agent.
+While it may seem a bit strange to use a self-hosted agent with Azure DevOps since it is a cloud-based service, but there are some significant benefits of opting to go with a self-hosted agent.

 One reason is cost.
 Microsoft does offer: